Performance art video

 Artists first

-Every time you watch a video on demand, PAV enables you to support directly the artist
+Every time you watch a video, PAV enables you to support directly the artist

 A platform to explore performance art On video